EnigmaCurry/k3s-wireguard-proxy/README.md

 You can use this like a self-hosted ngrok.

+Due to the security concerns in running this, I have resisted the urge to automate this with a fancy wrapper script.
+Instead, I invite the active reader to follow along and understand the details outlined here.

 ## How it works

 Following this guide you will:

- * Configure and create a new single-node k3s cluster on DigitalOcean ($5/mo droplet) utilizing [k3sup](https://github.com/alexellis/k3sup).
-You can also use any existing kubernetes cluster.
+ * Configure and create a new single-node [k3s](https://k3s.io/) cluster on DigitalOcean ($5/mo droplet) utilizing [k3sup](https://github.com/alexellis/k3sup).
+Or, you can use any VPS provider you like, you just need to be able to ssh as root for k3sup to work.
+You can also use any existing kubernetes cluster. k3sup will automatically setup the key on your local workstation for remote access with kubectl.
  * Install [kilo](https://github.com/squat/kilo), which creates a wireguard service inside your k3s cluster network.
  * Create a wireguard network interface on your local workstation.
- * Maintain your connection through [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd)
+ * Maintain your connection (enabled on boot) through [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd)
+ * Create a Service and IngressRoutes that forwards from your internet domain to your local workstation, running a web server, punching through NAT and firewalls.

 ## Clone this repository on your workstation/laptop